Ignition timing is a procedure to supply spark at the right time. This guide will provide you how to use a timing light to set the ignition timing.

 All in all, bad ignition timing drains the power and efficiency of a car’s engine.

-Any air-fuel mixture fired other time instead of the right time will lead to improper combustion.
-This can lead to low fuel economy as well.
+Any air-fuel mixture fired another time instead of the right time will lead to improper combustion, which can lead to a low fuel economy.

-Hence, you should use these guidelines on how to use a timing light to set ignition timing.
+Hence, it would be best to use these guidelines on how to use a timing light to set ignition timing.